mirumee/ariadne-website/website/blog/2023-02-02-ariadne-codegen.md

 ### Automatization

-Very quickly we've started to experiment with different approaches to automatizing this away:
+Very quickly we've started to experiment with different approaches to automating this away:

-- Code generator which was aware of GraphQL schema and converted GraphQL operations into a Python package.
+- Code generator which is aware of the GraphQL schema and converted GraphQL operations into a Python package.
-- An WSDL-like client for GraphQL which also was aware of GraphQL schema and did it's logic on the fly.
+- An WSDL-like client for GraphQL which also is aware of the GraphQL schema but did it's logic on the fly.

-First approach had a downside of requiring package to be regenerated on every new or changed query, but it had three advantages:
+First approach had a downside of requiring package to be regenerated on every new or changed query, but it had three upsides that we liked:

 - It didn't have extra logic executed on the runtime, making it __faster__.
-- It's behavior didn't change on the runtime, making it easy to learn and debug.
+- It's behavior didn't change on the runtime, making it easy to __learn and debug__.
-- Generated code played nicely with code suggestions in IDEs and Mypy without extra work.
+- Generated code played nicely with code suggestions in IDEs and Mypy without need for any extra work.

 Ariadne Codegen has grown from a complete rewrite of the original code generator that was created and used internally by a member of the Saleor Integrations Team.

 ## Ariadne Codegen

-Ariadne Codegen can be installed from pip:
+Ariadne Codegen can be installed with pip:

 ```
 $ pip install ariadne-codegen
 ```

-This will give you a new command, `ariadne-codegen`, which consumes the `ariadne-codegen` configuration from the `pyproject.toml` file:
+This will give you a new command, `ariadne-codegen`, which consumes the `ariadne-codegen` configuration from the `pyproject.toml` file.

+Minimum required configuration is just paths to where the schema and queries are:

 ```
 [ariadne-codegen]